-' RA 110 One excused absence permitted with proper verifiable documentation presented to the clinical coordinator within one week.
-RA 125 One excused absence permitted with proper verifiable documentation presented to the clinical coordinator within one week.
-RA 150 One excused absence permitted with proper verifiable documentation presented to the clinical coordinator within one week.
-RA 200 Three excused absence permitted with proper verifiable documentation presented to the clinical coordinator within one week.
-RA 250 Three excused absence permitted with proper verifiable documentation presented to the clinical coordinator within one week.
+Excused abs sences permitted per semester: (8/2018) (8/2021) RA 110 One excused absence permitted with pro pper verifiable documentation presented to the clinical coordinator with hin one week.
+RA 125 One excused absence permitted with pro pper verifiable documentation presented to the clinical coordinator with hin one week.
+RA 150 One excused absence permitted with pro pper verifiable documentation presented to the clinical coordinator with hin one week.
+RA 200 Three excused absence permitted with p roper verifiable documentation presented to the clinical coordinator with hin one week.
+RA 250 Three excused absence permitted with p roper verifiable documentation presented to the clinical coordinator with hin one week.

-- Excused absences in the fall semesters must be made up Monday Wednesday of Thanksgiving break. - Excused absences in the spring semesters must be made up Monday Wednesday of spring break. - Students must use their SATO FIRST.
-If no SATO remains, a grade reduction will be applied if the absence occurs after the dates described above or the student fails to make up the time.
+- Excused absences in the fall semesters must be made up Monday - Wednesday of Thanksgiving break or during finals week. - Excused absences in the spring semesters must be made up Monday - Wednesday of spring break or during finals week. - Students must use their SATO FIRST.
+If no SATO remains, a grade reduction will be applied if the absence occurs after the dates described above.
+(8/2021)

 UNEXCUSED clinical absences: those not meeting the excused criteria.
-Unexcused clinical absences cannot be made up.
-There may be a 1-letter grade deduction for each occurrence.
+Unexcused clinical absences MUST BE MADE UP and may incur a 1-letter grade deduction for each occurrence.